loadthecode0/causal-speech-enhancement/FAQ.md

      - Robust for tasks like live speech enhancement.

 This adaptability of Conv-TasNet to both configurations with corresponding normalization techniques highlights its versatility for various speech separation applications, balancing between real-time requirements and accuracy.

+## Why do we need to resample audio data?
+Resampling audio standardizes sampling rates across datasets, aligns with model requirements, reduces computational load, and removes unnecessary frequencies.
+It ensures compatibility with feature extraction methods, avoids aliasing, and balances efficiency with fidelity, commonly resampling to $16 \, \text{kHz}$ for speech tasks.